leona-ha/blueswatch_open/README.md

-# Blueswatch: Development of a recommendation algorithm to evaluate the fit of therapeutic dyads
+# Blueswatch: Development of an algorithm to predict depression symptoms based on wearable data

 ## Literature
 Abd-Alrazaq, A., AlSaad, R., Shuweihdi, F., Ahmed, A., Aziz, S., & Sheikh, J. (2023).
 Systematic review and meta-analysis of performance of wearable artificial intelligence in detecting and predicting depression.
 Npj Digital Medicine, 6(1), Article 1. https://doi.org/10.1038/s41746-023-00828-5